OKScienceDE/Open_Science_101/README.md

 The principles and [facets of Open Science](https://github.com/OKScienceDE/Facettes_of_Open_Science/blob/master/facettes_of_open_science.png) have become increasingly noted throughout the last couple of years.
-However, whereas Open Access has gained quite a lot of visibility, other facets are hardly visible and even less in action.
-In fact, many of the facets and principles are mainly known to those who are interested in working openly anyway.
-Fostering (facets of) Open Science should not only be a case of "preaching to the converted", but to give anybody an understanding of the concepts, principles, opportunities and challenges of the related subjects.
+However, whereas Open Access has gained quite a lot of visibility, other facets are hardly apparent and seen even less in action.
+In fact, many of the facets and principles are mainly known and applied by those who are interested in working openly anyway.
+Fostering (facets of) Open Science should not only be a case of "preaching to the converted", but also to give anyone an understanding of the concepts, principles, opportunities and challenges of these related subjects.

 ## Aim

 This project aims to generate high quality, concise teaching materials of Open Science principles.
-The target audience are teachers who would like to build courses based on the material, students and researcher who would like to get quickly an overview of core Open Science concepts as well as anybody interested in Open Science.
+The target audience are teachers who would like to build courses based on this material, students and researcher who would like to quickly get an overview of core Open Science concepts as well as anyone that is interested in Open Science.
 The materials are available under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) license to facilitate optimal reusability.